DragonSenses/Algorithms/LeetCode/8-string-to-integer-atoi/problem.md

    - **Conversion**: Convert the string to an integer by reading digit characters.
    - **Rounding**: Ensure the final result is within the valid range for a 32-bit signed integer.

+### **Key Points**

+Here are the fundamental operations for converting a string to an integer:

+1. **Take the first character of the input string**: This helps determine if there's a sign (`+` or `-`) or if it's a digit.

+2. **Convert the character to a number**: This involves checking if the character is a digit and then converting it to its numerical value.

+3. **Build the output**: This is done by iterating through the string, converting each character to a digit, and updating the result using the formula `result = result * 10 + digit`.

+### **Key Steps**

+1. **Ignoring Leading Whitespace**:
+   - Skip any leading whitespace characters to find the start of the actual number.

+2. **Determining the Sign**:
+   - Check if the next character is a `'-'` or `'+'` to determine if the number is negative or positive.
+If neither is present, assume the number is positive.

+3. **Reading Digits**:
+   - Iterate through the characters, converting each digit character to its numerical value until a non-digit character is encountered or the end of the string is reached.

+4. **Handling Overflow and Underflow**:
+   - Ensure the resulting integer stays within the bounds of a 32-bit signed integer (`-2^31` to `2^31 - 1`).
+If the number exceeds these bounds, clamp it to the nearest limit.

+5. **Combining Digits**:
+   - Construct the integer by combining the digits read from the string.
+This is typically done using the formula:
+     - `result = result * 10 + current_digit`